zeta1999/korali/doc/mkdocs/docs/plots/plotcmaes.md

     * | F - F_best | (crosses) : At every generation we calculate the absolute
-      difference betwen the current best function evaluation (F) and the overall best evaluation (F_best) of CMA-ES .
-The crosses appear only if F is less than F_best, i.e. | F - F_best | is not 0.
+      difference betwen the current best function evaluation (F) and the overall best found evaluation (F_best) of CMA-ES.
+The crosses appear only if F is less than F_best, i.e. no overall improvement and | F - F_best | is greater 0.

-A good indicator of convergance of CMA-ES is if | F - F_best | goes to zero.
+A good indicator of convergance of CMA-ES to the global maximum is given by a steady decrease of | F - F_best |.

 ### Quadrant 2 (Object Variables)